ModnarUser/MyAussenlicht/README.md

 Now you can toggle the Aussenlicht by simply pressing the `ON` or `OFF` button.

 ## Automated Remote Control
-With the python file `MyAussenlichtTimer.py` you can automatically switch the Aussenlicht with sunrise and sunset.
+With the python file `MyAussenlichtTimer.py` in the `Python` directory you can automatically switch the Aussenlicht with sunrise and sunset.
 By default, the outdoor light will be switched on upon sunset and switched off at midnight.
 ### Requirements
 * Machine that is permanently connected to your local Network (e.g. Raspberry Pi, NAS, etc.)
 * At least Python 3.6